-In collaboration with the Division of Workforce Solutions (DWS), the Local Workforce Development Boards (WDB), and the NC Association of Workforce Development Boards, LEAD staff as worked with these partners in developing a Workforce Service Delivery Outcome Dashboard.
-The dashboard utilizes data provided to the CFS by DWS to report the number of participants served and various services provided by each WDB.
+In addition, LEAD continued to provide updates to the Workforce Service Delivery Outcome Dashboard8 that was developed in collaboration with the Division of Workforce Solutions (DWS), the Local Workforce Development Boards (WDB), and the NC Association of Workforce Development Boards.
+The dashboard utilizes data provided to the CFS by DWS to report the number of participants served and services provided by each WDB.
 It includes outcome measures such as post-program participation employment and wage information.